gburgett/blog/hugo/content/post/automating_more_work.md

 done <<< "$KEYS"

-# TODO: find and restart the load balancer automatically
-echo "please restart the load balancer"
 ```

 There's still a lot to do before it's automated, but at least now I don't have to remember how to combine the stupid files and update the